mavrn/Oxygen/README.md

 ---

-Functions are declared using the keyword `fn`, the identifier, the arguments listed with spaces inbetween, <br>
-the operator =>
-and the function body.
+Functions are declared using the keyword `fn`, the identifier, the arguments listed with spaces inbetween, the operator => and the function body.
 > Declaring the function "add" that takes two arguments and returns the sum:

 ```python